 Race and Ethnicity > Hispanic/latino-latina; Vulnerable Populations > Immigrants; Non-english speaking/limited english proficiency

-Problem AddressedLanguage barriers between physicians and the increasing number of patients with limited English proficiency can have negative consequences for access to and quality of care.
-Many organizations offer interpretation services, which are helpful but not sufficient.
-Matching patients to physicians who speak their preferred language—i.e., "language-concordant" physicians—can improve the health care experience, but often such physicians are not available.
+Problem AddressedLanguage barriers between physicians and the increasing number of patients with limited English proficiency can impact access to and quality of care.
+Many organizations offer interpretation services, which are helpful but not always sufficient or preferred by the patient.
+Matching patients to physicians who speak their preferred language—or "language-concordant" physicians—can improve the health care experience for limited English proficiency patients.

 - Language barriers, leading to negative health care experiences: Language barriers between patients and providers can have a negative impact on health care access and quality of care.2,3 Patients with limited English proficiency are less likely to develop a rapport with physicians, receive adequate information, and participate in medical decisionmaking.4